February 5, 2014 at 10:16am

 That’s great – here’s how to interface with our system.

-First, you’ll need a way to get video and audio into the computer.
+First, you’ll need a way to get video and audio into the computer (we recommend a desktop with quad-core processor).
 For video we recommend an HDMI or SDI cable out of the camera(s) into a live capture card like the Blackmagic Intensity Pro (your mileage may vary on the other models – you’ll have to consult a pro on that).
 For audio we recommend an 1/8” line-in from the soundboard into the computer, but there are plenty of other ways to do it.

 Once video and audio have been brought into the computer, you can use encoding software like Flash Media Live Encoder or Wirecast to actually upload the live stream to our servers.